river-wind/CarNDT2P3_KidnappedVehicle/README.md

 > * Map data provided by 3D Mapping Solutions GmbH.

-## Success Criteria
+## Ruberic
-If your particle filter passes the current grading code in the simulator (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!

-The things the grading code is looking for are:
+There are three main points for acheiving success for this project, as desribed by the [project ruberic](https://review.udacity.com/#!/rubrics/747/view):

+# Accuracy

-1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.
+ The particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`; when the simulator shows " Success!
+Your particle filter passed!" then the criteria has been met..

+# Performance

-2. **Performance**: your particle filter should complete execution within the time of 100 seconds.
+ The particle filter should complete execution within the time of 100 seconds.
+This is checked automatically by the simulator.

+# General

+ Does the code use a particle filter to localize the robot?
+While it is possible to locate the robot's position using methods other than a particle filter, that would defeat the purpose of this exercise.
+This project does rely on a particle filter, as required.

+# Other thoughts

+This project relied heavily on translating equations to code, which proved somewhat difficult.
+While the code itself is not complex, understanding the meaning of the formulas discussed in the lessons was the most time consuming step.
+How the data structure fit those formulas, how to address individual or groups of data points without encountering unexpected errors was the real challenge.
+In one case, a seemingly easy solution to finding a minimum distance "nearest neighbor" landmark by simply keeping track of the closest landmark during the calculation step and updating it whenever the current landmark proved closer than the previously saved value, resulted in a seg fault which was not easily resolved.
+Instead, replacing that login with the function calls distance(), begin(), and end() find the nearest neighbor after the fact was a faster solution to the problem.